Xakia is excited to receive the Great User Experience Award for the Legal Case Management Category from Reputable SaaS Review Platform!

 According to Xakia’s Legal Operations Health Check, nearly half of corporate Legal Departments are working without a formal plan.
 It's important to have a legal strategy in place!

-Nearly half of corporate Legal Departments are working without a formal plan, according to Xakia’s Legal Operations Health Check.
-This survey polled in-house lawyers and legal operations personnel on five continents; it provides valuable insights on the state of strategic planning within legal operations, providing data on alignment, metrics and more.
+Nearly half of in-house corporate Legal Departments are working without a formal legal plan, according to Xakia’s Legal Operations Health Check.
+This survey polled in-house lawyers and legal operations personnel on five continents and provides valuable insights on the state of strategic planning within legal operations, providing data on alignment, metrics and more.

 When accounting for size of the Legal Department, it’s clear that it’s smaller teams that are winging it without a plan:

 - For teams of one to 5, 48 percent have no plan;

 - For teams of 6 to 10, the same holds true – 48 percent have no plan;

 - For teams of 11 to 50, 39 percent have no plan;

 - For team of more than 50, 33 percent have no plan.

 All told, about one-third (31 percent) of Legal Departments say they plan at least “moderately well.”
 Teams of 6 to 10 show the strongest performance, with 26 percent reporting they plan “moderately well,” 13 percent planning “well,” and 9 percent dedicated to continuous improvement.